 Transform your future career

-The New Colombo Plan (NCP) is a signature initiative of the Australian Government which involves a prestigious scholarship valued up to $67,000 to provide Australian undergraduate students with the opportunity of a lifetime -- deepening your Indo-Pacific knowledge, capability and connections, whilst counting towards your degree.
+The New Colombo Plan (NCP) is a signature initiative of the Australian Government which involves a prestigious scholarship to provide Australian undergraduate students with the opportunity of a lifetime, deepening your Indo-Pacific knowledge, capability and connections, whilst counting towards your degree.

 An NCP Scholarship is much more than a student exchange program.